KeY 2.6.2 is the latest stable release, released on April 18th, 2017.

-The version KeY 2.6.0 is identical to the version of the second KeY Book.
+The versions KeY 2.6.x accompany the second KeY Book.

 KeY Hoare has its own dedicated download page.